norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

      return arg
 ```

  “Accept a string or a list of strings” is one of those times that duck typing sucks.
-The
+The most straightforward way to get this done is to pattern match object identity, but

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzU4NjI0NTAsLTM5OTcyNDQzMywtMT
+eyJoaXN0b3J5IjpbNjU0NDg5OTM4LC0zOTk3MjQ0MzMsLTExNT
-E1Njg3NDA3MCwtMTM0ODg4NTIwNCwtMjE3NTY3NjU0LDE3MzI5
+Y4NzQwNzAsLTEzNDg4ODUyMDQsLTIxNzU2NzY1NCwxNzMyOTcw
-NzAwNTQsMjAxNjYxMjI1NCwyMDE2NjEyMjU0LDU3NjY0Nzg5MC
+MDU0LDIwMTY2MTIyNTQsMjAxNjYxMjI1NCw1NzY2NDc4OTAsLT
-wtNjkzNjA3NjEwLDEwOTA1NTAyMzhdfQ==
+Y5MzYwNzYxMCwxMDkwNTUwMjM4XX0=
 -->